ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Related Work

-To enhance the persuasion capabilities of LLMs, researchers utilize human's strategies\citep{wang2019persuasion,yang2019let} and high-quality dialogues\citep{singh2024measuring,stengel2024teaching,jin2024persuading,furumai2024zero} to train LLMs.
+To enhance the persuasion capabilities of LLMs, researchers utilize humans' strategies\citep{wang2019persuasion,yang2019let} and high-quality dialogues\citep{singh2024measuring,stengel2024teaching,jin2024persuading,furumai2024zero} to train LLMs.
+Recently, advanced agentic pipelines building upon fixed LLMs have also been developed for the persuasion task, such as TreeDebater~\citep{wang2025strategic}, Debate-to-Write~\citep{Hu2024DebatetoWriteAPA}, and AI-Realtor~\citep{Wu2025AIRTA}.
 Reinforcement learning (RL) for persuasion has primarily focused on narrow tasks, such as negotiation games~\citep{keizer2017evaluating,lewis2017deal} or consistency checking~\citep{shi2020refine}.
-Concurrent to our work, \cite{anonymous2025training} explores training general persuasion models with RL.
+Concurrent to our work, \cite{cheng2025towards} explores training general persuasion models with RL.

-\textbf{Theory of Mind.} Theory of Mind (ToM) refers to the ability to understand others by attributing mental states~\citep{wimmer1983beliefs,baron1985does,frith2005theory,wellman2018theory}.
+\textbf{Theory of Mind.} Theory of Mind (ToM) refers to the ability to understand others by attributing mental states~\citep{wimmer1983beliefs,baron1985does,wellman2018theory}.
 ToM ability in AI systems has attracted great attention~\cite{cuzzolin2020knowing,langley2022theory,williams2022supporting,schossau2023towards}, and researchers have proposed benchmarks to evaluate such capabilities~\citep{kim2023fantom,le2019revisiting,wu2023coke}.
 More complex ToM tasks are also introduced, showing future directions of enhancing LLMs' ToM abilities~\citep{xu2024opentom,he2023hi,street2024llms}.

-The relationship between persuasion and Theory of Mind has been widely studied~\citep{peterson2018nimble, mcalister2009preschool, slaughter2013can}, as understanding another’s mental state is fundamental to influencing it.
-More recently, \cite{yu2025persuasivetom} evaluated LLMs' ToM in persuasive dialog, and \cite{zhang2025persuasion} identified the lack of ToM in LLM conversations, highlighting the importance of ToM-enhanced persuasion.